meteor/meteor/Contributing.md

 labels, so it's easier for a core developer to find all the feature requests for a subproject and think of ways to holistically address multiple feature requests.

-(We will close feature requests that are entire new subprojects that are already on the [roadmap](https://roadmap.meteor.com/); discuss them on the roadmap!
-Many of these projects can be achieved (or at least prototyped) as non-core packages; the best way to influence the future of Meteor core on these future projects is to build a package that implements it yourself.)

 In general, if a feature can be implemented as an external Atmosphere package by our community, that's better than building it in to core, since future changes